khulnasoft/AiKit/docs/overview/deep_dive/navigating_the_code.rst

 Similar arguments can be kept together in the argument list, rather than us needing to add these at the very end to ensure positional argument behaviour remains the same.

 The :code:`dtype`, :code:`device` and :code:`out` arguments are always keyword-only.
-Arrays always have a type hint :code:`Union[ivy.Array, ivy.NativeArray]` in the input and :class:`ivy.Array` in the output.
+Arrays always have a type hint :code:`Union[aikit.Array, aikit.NativeArray]` in the input and :class:`aikit.Array` in the output.
 All functions which produce a single array include the :code:`out` argument.
 The reasons for each of these features are explained in the following sections.

 Backend API
 -----------

-Code in the backend submodules such as :mod:`ivy.functional.backends.torch` should then look something like:
+Code in the backend submodules such as :mod:`aikit.functional.backends.torch` should then look something like:

 .. code-block:: python